lambduli/monolog/README.md

 ## Examples

-You can load following fragment of the knowledge base into the REPL.
+You can load the following fragment of the knowledge base into the REPL.

 ```prolog
 plus(z, N, N).